Plant Disease Management: Expert Tips for a Thriving Garden

 • Spacing: Avoid overcrowding to ensure adequate airflow and reduce humidity.

-• Depth: Plant at the appropriate depth to prevent stress and vulnerability to infections.
+• Panting Depth: Plant at the appropriate depth to prevent stress and vulnerability to infections.

 Garden Cleanliness